SAAS in Cloud Computing

 1: SaaS is simple to purchase

-Business functionality can be accessed by companies at a cheap cost, which is less expensive than licenced programmes, thanks to SaaS pricing, which is based on a monthly or annual price subscription.
+Companies can access business functionality at a budget-friendly price, less expensive than licensed programs, thanks to SaaS pricing based on a monthly or annual price subscription.

 SaaS suppliers typically charge a subscription fee for the use of the apps, most frequently a monthly or annual price.
-This is in contrast to traditional software, which is offered as licenced basis with an upfront cost (and frequently an optional ongoing maintenance fee).
+It contrasts traditional software, offered on a licensed basis, with an upfront cost (and often an optional ongoing maintenance fee)

 2. Many to One

-One-to-many models, which are how SaaS services are provided, allow several users to share a single instance of the programme.
+One-to-many models, which are how SaaS services are provided, allow several users to share a single program instance.

 3. SaaS requires less hardware.